Peter Pan (franchise): Peter Pan: Adventures in Never Land

-Peter Pan: Adventures in Never Land is a 2002 side-scrolling video game.

 Peter Pan: The Legend of Never Land

-Peter Pan: The Legend of Never Land is a 2005 video game.
+Peter Pan: The Legend of Never Land is a 2002 PlayStation 2 video game developed by British studio Blue52 and published by Sony Computer Entertainment, exclusively in European territories.
+Based on the 1953 film and the sequel Return to Never Land, the plot follows Captain Hook discovering the island's magical secret and plots to rid Never Land of its enchanting Pixie dust.
+It was the first game to be developed by Blue52, a predecessor to publisher Curve Games.

 Kingdom Hearts

-Neverland appears as a playable world in Kingdom Hearts, Kingdom Hearts: Chain of Memories, Kingdom Hearts 358/2 Days, and Kingdom Hearts Birth by Sleep.
+Neverland appears as a playable world in installments in Disney and Square Enix's Kingdom Hearts series, appearing in the titles Kingdom Hearts, Kingdom Hearts: Chain of Memories, Kingdom Hearts 358/2 Days, and Kingdom Hearts Birth by Sleep, in addition of several characters of Peter Pan.
 Peter Pan also appears (along with Tinker Bell) in Kingdom Hearts II as a summon character.

 Disney Infinity

 Peter Pan was referenced in the Disney Infinity series though power discs and in-game toys.
-Tinker Bell was added as a playable character starting in the second game, Disney Infinity 2.0 (also known as Disney Infinity: 2.0 Edition), although she was primarily based on her Disney Fairies appearances.
+Tinker Bell was added as a playable character starting in the second game, Disney Infinity 2.0, although she was primarily based on her Disney Fairies appearances.
 Nevertheless, the "Disney's Treasure Hunt" intro to the game included a segment based on the 1953 film where the player flies through London as Tinker Bell.

 Peter Pan was planned to be added to the series via an update for Disney Infinity 3.0 after being chosen by "Toy Box Artists" at the 2015 Disney Infinity Toy Box Summit, but further development for the series was cancelled in May 2016, with the Peter Pan figure having never seen release.